AlpacaTravel/graphql-docs/topics/collection/Importing Locations/README.md

 you can do so via a mutation similar to below.
 This mutation will insert or update an attribute value as required.

+You can also use the same `updateCollectionLocation` operation to update your content, such as title, etc.

 ```graphql
 # Update a record to store a corresponding identifier in an external system